 - 2 cups non-dairy milk I prefer at least half to be full-fat coconut milk or homemade creamy nut milk

-- 1/2 cup pumpkin puree fresh is best, hands down!!
-Use less if using canned..much stronger flavor
+- 1/2 cup pumpkin puree optional.
+Fresh is best, hands down!!
+Use less if using canned...much stronger flavor.

 - 1/3 cup palm sugar or erythritol for low carb

 - 3 tablespoons unsweetened cocoa powder many cheap ones TASTE cheap....keep this in mind!
 I love Dagoba

 - 3 scoops collagen use "tessa10" to get 10% off any order.
 Omit for vegan

 In a saucepan, whisk together all ingredients. (you could also blend everything in a blender, then proceed).

 Bring the mixture to a slow simmer over medium low heat, whisking occasionally.

 nutritional info uses carton coconut milk, not the full fat canned milk.
 MCT oil not included either.